aekdahl/DRL-Udacity-Nanodegree/3. Project 3 - Collaboration and Competition/readme.md

 ```

 ## Instructions
-Run the Project 1 - Navigation notebook to get step by step instructions on the code and how to train the agent.
+Run the Project 3 - Collaboration and Competition notebook to get step by step instructions on the code and how to train the agents.